henkelmax/rnnoise4j/readme.md

 # RNNoise4J

-A Java wrapper for [RNNoise](https://jmvalin.ca/demo/rnnoise/) written in Rust using JNI.
+A Java wrapper for [RNNoise](https://jmvalin.ca/demo/rnnoise/) written in C using JNI.

 ## Usage